-This facility is not implemented on the Phoenix IPSC2 servers.
-Instead any user activated TG will automatically time out after 15 mins if you don’t transmit to it..
+Instead any user activated TG not opened by you, will automatically time out after 15 mins if you don’t transmit to it as usual.
 With hotspots using the Phoenix F server, the same applies with Talkgroups, but access to a reflector WILL release when tg4000 is called either as a group or private call.

 This server-side timer will ‘hold’ the UA talkgroup on your repeater for 15 minutes and is reset each time you transmit to the group.
 Each transmission – either yours or someone else’s – will also activate the hold-off timer .
 This enables users to participate in ‘Round Robin’ type nets without having to key up the repeater just to keep the TG alive.
 At the end of a 15 minute period with no transmit activity to the repeater by you or any other users on that particular repeater/TG combination, the TG will be released from the repeater.